You've got questions.

 Q: Does each person using the app need their own device?

 You can use a single device to record fishing activity for multiple users.
-Add more than one user to the FishingBC App and switch between users when recording catches.
-Note that you must be online (i.e. have a data connection) to add a user.
+Just add additional users to the FishingBC App and switch between users when recording catches (using the Log Out / Switch Users link in the main menu).
+Note that you must be online (i.e. have a cellular or wi-fi connection) to add a user.

 Q: How can I add another user to the app?